Pricing Optimization: Striking the Right Balance for Margin Advantage

 F. Barry Lawrence, Ph.D.info page

-Barry is Director of the Industrial Distribution Program and the Global Supply Chain Lab at Texas A&M University.
-He is a Fellow of the NAW Institute for Distribution Excellence and an author of seven books on distributor competitiveness.
-Barry serves as an adviser to the distribution channel on supply chain management, and is a frequent speaker for distribution associations, buying groups, and companies on a wide range of supply chain topics.
+Barry is Director of the Industrial Distribution Program and Founder of the Global Supply Chain Laboratory at Texas A&M University.
+He is a Fellow of the NAW Institute for Distribution Excellence, and an author of eight books on distributor competitiveness.
+Barry serves as an advisor to the distribution industry on profitability and supply chain management.
+He is a frequent speaker for distribution associations, buying groups, and companies on a wide range of supply chain topics.

 Brijesh Raoinfo page